3DBAG/geodepot/design-doc.md

 **Description**

-Initialise a geodepot repository in the current directory.
+Initialise a Geodepot repository in the current directory.

 **Options**